-National Patient Participation Week 2018 is a national event held between June 4th and 9th, and is an annual event that raises the profile of Patient Participation Groups (PPGs) who work with the NHS, especially in GP surgeries, to help steer NHS treatment by using the experiences and evaluations of NHS patients.
+National Patient Participation Week 2019 is a national event held each June and aims to raise the profile of Patient Participation Groups (PPGs) who work with the NHS, especially in GP surgeries, to help steer NHS treatment by using the experiences and evaluations of NHS patients.

 Patient Participants use lived experience to influence the way patients are treated by GPs and medical professionals.
 The week also promote the work of the National Association of Patient Participation,(NAPP), which allows patient participation groups to work together nationally.